-- Identifying strategic partnerships with key business leaders. - Redefining the role of the PMO with business leaders. - Establishing continuous communication and collaboration with business leaders.
+- Identifying strategic partnerships with key business leaders. - Redefining the role of the PMO with business leaders. - Establishing continuous communication and collaboration with business leaders, to create advocacy

-The PMO leader must maintain and nurture the PMO's strategic partnerships - a directive PMO cannot evolve to the desired, dynamic state without the strong influence and guidance of business leaders.
+The PMO leader must maintain and nurture the PMO's strategic partnerships - a directive PMO cannot evolve to the desired, dynamic state without the strong influence, guidance and sponsorship of business leaders.